 Welcome to my blog, where I’ll ramble on about some of my favorite things; an unsung rock band, a defunct pro wrestling promotion, or anything else that comes to mind.
 Enjoy!

 What is it like to play a farming sim, and why on Earth would anyone play a video game about doing work?!?
 The fact is that once you get the hang of things, the whole concept is actually kinda brilliant, and even (gasp!) enlightening.
 FS is definitely not for everyone, and your mileage will vary depending on your views of farming and gaming in general.
 If your idea of a great video game involves wiping out waves of combatants on a remote isle or starting up a digitized crime spree at a local convenience store, then Farming Simulator is perhaps not your cup o' tea.
-But if the concept of driving your virtual pickup truck to the virtual feed store to purchase virtual canola seed for your freshly-plowed virtual plot of land sounds enticing, congratulations.
+But if the concept of driving your virtual pickup truck to the virtual feed store to purchase virtual canola seed for your freshly-plowed virtual plot of land sounds enticing, then congratulations.
 You’re halfway there.